Sexual Violence

 Disclaimer:

 Sexual violence experiences are never smaller or bigger than another, and for each person will be different and handled in their own way.
 It's important that while reading this page you keep in mind the horrifying fear that people experience going through these crimes and how that can impact someone.
-Just because some forms of this harrassment are not fatal, do not negate the trauma that someone experiences.
+Just because some forms of this harassment are not fatal, do not negate the trauma that someone experiences.

 Unwanted Sexual Advances: